KTTfx/DCIT_205_IA/README.md

 Additional Features

+Students Will be able to register online for upcoming speech events with ease and comfortability.

+Students will be able to connect to tech giants in their field of studies for insights.

+Students will be able to learn more about course related activities such as hackathan and register as well.

+Registered students will be able to see their exact time table at the schedule page once teaching staff update the information.

 Accessibility: The website is designed to be accessible to users with disabilities.

 Messaging: This is a part of the contact us where students can leave messages for Staff they wish to contact.